COVID-19, ACE Inhibitors, and ARBs: Multiple Studies Show No Increased Risk

 A series of papers published in recent days provide reassuring data that patients taking inhibitors of the renin-angiotensin-aldosterone system (RAAS), such as ACE inhibitors and angiotensin receptor blockers, are not more susceptible to developing COVID-19.
 Nor are they more likely to develop a more severe form of the disease if they are infected.

-NOTE: The New England Journal of Medicine has issued an “Expression of Concern” related to one of the studies cited in the article below.
-On June 2, 2020, editor-in-chief Eric Rubin, MD, PhD, published the letter because “substantive concerns” have been raised about the quality of the data drawn from an international database used in the study (“Cardiovascular Disease, Drug Therapy, and Mortality in COVID-19”).
-Study authors, which include lead researcher Mandeep Mehra, MD (Brigham and Women’s Hospital, Boston, MA), have been asked to provide evidence the data are reliable.
+NOTE: New England Journal of Medicine editor-in-chief Eric Rubin, MD, PhD, issued an “Expression of Concern” related to one of the studies cited in the article because of “substantive concerns” over the quality of the data drawn from an international database used in the study (“Cardiovascular Disease, Drug Therapy, and Mortality in COVID-19”).
+The study authors formally retracted the paper June 25, 2020.

 One large study of 8,910 patients with COVID-19 admitted to hospitals in Asia, Europe, and North America also showed that the presence of cardiovascular disease—not the use of RAAS inhibitors or other cardiovascular medications—is what’s linked to an increased risk of death in hospitalized COVID-19 patients,